aloneTurtle/The_Bees_Journey/README.md

 Currently, I am reworking it as version 2.0.
 While the timing is still undetermined, I plan to release it for Wesnoth 1.20.x.

+### Installation

+You can now get it from the Wesnoth 1.19 add-ons server!
+Or clone from this repository.
+Feedback thread is [here](https://r.wesnoth.org/t60376).

 ![queen-younger.png](https://github.com/aloneTurtle/The_Bees_Journey/blob/main/images/portraits/queen-younger.png)